NewcastleRSE/republican-translation-networks/pages/updates.md

 Panel 1:

-Alessia Castagnino (Milan), ‘The Italian reception of Nöel-Antoine Pluche’s Spectacle de la Nature through the lens of translations’
+Alessia Castagnino (Milan), ‘The Italian reception of Nöel-Antoine Pluche’s *Spectacle de la Nature* through the lens of translations’

-Amelia Mills (Loughborough, online), ‘Translating the ‘Carte de Tendre’: the cultural transmission of a map of courtship from Madeleine de Scudéry’s French salons to Aphra Behn’s English readers’
+Amelia Mills (Loughborough, online), ‘Translating the *Carte de Tendre*: the cultural transmission of a map of courtship from Madeleine de Scudéry’s French salons to Aphra Behn’s English readers’

 Panel 2:

 Luc Borot (Montpellier), ‘The manifold strategies of 17th-century translators: the case of Du Verdus as translator of Thomas Hobbes’

-Mark Somos, Francesca Iurlaro (online), Edward Jones Corredera, and Lara Muschel (all Heidelberg), ‘The yacht of Theseus: navigation and transmission with the 1633 Mare liberum’
+Mark Somos, Francesca Iurlaro (online), Edward Jones Corredera, and Lara Muschel (all Heidelberg), ‘The yacht of Theseus: navigation and transmission with the 1633 +Mare liberum*’

 Panel 3: Roundtable with a focus on the planned edited volume